EntityRisk/.github/.github/ISSUE_TEMPLATE/create-package-release.md

 - [ ] **If this is planned as the first major release:** Remove the "major_version_zero = true" line from `pyproject.toml`
 - [ ] Run `cz bump` to update the changelog, bump the version number, and generate the proper tags
 - [ ] Push all commits, including tags, with `git push --tags`
-- [ ] Open a pull request for the release and request the relevant approvals
-- [ ] Once approved, go to the "Tags" section of the github repository and draft a new release from the appropriate tagged version.
+- [ ] Go to the "Tags" section of the github repository and draft a new release from the appropriate tagged version.
-- [ ] Merge the PR